BlockchainCommons/SmartCustodyBook/manuscript/01-scenario.md

       - Consider taking a break after stamping the first 12 words, to keep your stamps strong and deep.
       - The first four letters of each word are sufficient to distinctly identify each word.
       - If you make a mistake during this process which renders the tag unusable (missing or wrong words, wrong order, etc) consider starting over with a new seed; it is difficult to adequately destroy a partially created CryptoTag.
    2. ⎕ After completing all 24 words, reclip the CryptoTag.
    3. See: [https://cryptotag.io/tutorial/](https://cryptotag.io/tutorial/) for a video tutorial.

 #### **G. Verify Recovery Phrase & Software Standards Conformance**

 1. ⎕ Use same PIN and restore Recovery Phrase on second Ledger.
    1. Use the Recovery Phrase from your Cryptosteel, to verify its accuracy.
 2. ⎕ Connect the Ledger to your computer and run Ledger Live.
 Verify that the test transaction is listed and confirmed.

 #### **H. Transfer Existing Cold Funds**

 1. ⎕ Generate new receive addresses and transfer existing cold funds to the new master seed protected by the Ledger.
 Wait for confirmation.
    1. Have an appropriate amount of paranoia for the amount of funds you're transferring and your own peace of mind.
    2. Never put enough into a single transaction that it would be catastrophic to lose.
    3. Perhaps start transferring small amounts, increasing over the course of several transactions.
    4. Be sure to see actual confirmations from each transfer before transfering again.

 #### **I. Print Next Cold Storage Address**

 1. ⎕ **LL:** Open Ledger Live and enter password, click "Receive", and hit "Continue" once the right account has been selected.
-2. ⎕ Plug in your Ledger, enter the PIN, navigate to the Bitcoin app, and hit both buttons to sellect it.
+2. ⎕ Plug in your Ledger, enter the PIN, navigate to the Bitcoin app, and hit both buttons to select.
 3. ⎕ **LL:** Hit "Verify" and double-check the address on your screen against the one on your Leder.
 4. ⎕ Write on a separate waterproof sheet the new Receive Address.
    1. After you write it, carefully double- and triple-check it.
    2. Look not just for mistakes, but also where your printing might be ambiguous.
    3. If you prefer, scan the QR code.

 #### **K. Duplicate USB drive**